vapor-community/PassKit/Sources/Passes/Passes.docc/PassData.md

-# Implementing the Pass Data Model
+# Create the Pass Data Model

 Implement the pass data model, its model middleware and define the pass file contents.